maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Examples:

     10 A$="Hello, World!"
     20 PRINT "The string from 7 on is "MID$(A$,7)
-     20 PRINT "The string from 7 for 3 is "MID$(A$,7,3)
+    30 PRINT "The string from 7 for 3 is "MID$(A$,7,3)

 The program will produce:

     The string from 7 on is World!
     The string from 7 for 3 is is Wor

 #### Variations:

 Apple Business BASIC has the similar-looking `SUB$`, but this is short for "substitute", not "substring".
-This performs replacement of one portion of a string with another, which is useful in a system with MID/LEFT/RIGHT where this operation can be complex.
+This performs replacement of one portion of a string with another, which is useful in a system with MID/LEFT/RIGHT, where this sort of operation can be complex to implement.
 For instance, `SUB$("Hello!", "XX", 2)` produces HXXlo!
 RetroBASIC does not support this variation, but it can be accomplished using string slicing.

 Wang BASIC from the 2200 uses `STR`, with no `$`, as the equivalent of `MID$`.
 This is also used in the dialect used in the game Survival from the January 1982 issue of Creative Computing, which appears to be an S-100 port of Wang BASIC.
 This variation is not (currently) supported in RetroBASIC.

-#### Variations:

 <!-- TOC --><a name="rightsexpaexp"></a>
 ### `RIGHT$`(*sexp*,*aexp*)